plutoless/eEducation-1/education_iOS/README.md

 Pass the following parameters in `KeyCenter.m`:

 - The Agora App ID that you get.
+- The Agora Customer ID that you get.
+- The Agora Customer Certificate that you get.
-- The `Authorization` parameter that you have generated for basic HTTP authentication.
+- The WhiteBoard AppIdentifier that you get.

 For details, see the [prerequisites](https://github.com/AgoraIO-Usecase/eEducation#prerequisites) in Agora E-education Guide.